⏳ 28 min read · Last updated: August 2026

 💬 A Word From Sarah

-The moment that genuinely changed how I grow indoor hydroponic herbs was the day I stopped treating every yellowing leaf as a fertilizer problem.
+The moment that changed how I grow indoor hydroponic herbs was the day I stopped treating every yellowing leaf as a fertilizer problem.
 For the first year, whenever something looked off, my first move was to add more nutrients or switch formulas.
 In almost every case, the real issue was pH drift that had been quietly locking out minerals already in the water.
 The plants were not hungry.
 They just could not absorb what was already there.
 Once I started testing pH before touching anything else, my success rate jumped immediately.
 If there is one habit worth building before any other, that is it: test pH first, always, before assuming the plant needs more food.

 ❓ Frequently Asked Questions